 You Have Nothing to Lose by Talking to a Lawyer

 Spending 30 minutes talking to a motorcycle accident lawyer can give you peace of mind moving forward.
 That’s a small price to pay against wondering if you should have had legal counsel on your side.
 If the lawyer doesn’t take your case, it isn’t personal — it just means that they aren’t willing to take the financial risk based on the value of the case.
 This too is information that can help you settle with the insurance company.
-Make an appointment to discuss your case with a lawyer, like a motorcycle accident lawyer from Wiseman Bray PLLC, today.
+Make an appointment to discuss your case with a lawyer, like a motorcycle accident lawyer from Patterson Bray today.